sartura/generic-ubus-yang-modules/README.md

 | array of {array, object}            |   list            |
 | object                              |   container       |

-## Example: ubus specific YANG module
+## Example: ubus-specific YANG module

-To demonstrate how to use the above provided rules a simple example is provided below.
-The example contains a simp JSON object simbolizing a ubus object method response and the YANG module that is created for the ubus object following the rules.
+To demonstrate how to use the above-provided rules, a simple example is given below.
+The example contains a simple JSON object symbolizing a ubus object method response and the YANG module that is created for the ubus object following the rules.

 ### Ubus object information